bobby-payne/ncfwi/README.md

 your_output_directory/
 ├── FWI/
 |    ├── 2001.nc
+|    ├── 2002.nc
-|    └── 2002.nc
+|    └── ⋮
 ├── ISI/
 |    ├── 2001.nc
+|    ├── 2002.nc
-|    └── 2002.nc
+|    └── ⋮
-└── BUI/
+├── BUI/
-     ├── 2001.nc
+|    ├── 2001.nc
+|    ├── 2002.nc
-     └── 2002.nc
+|    └── ⋮
+⋮
 ```
-You can specify which indices and/or weather variables you would like returned in the output, including the fire season mask, and the years over which they are computed.
+You can specify which indices and/or weather variables you would like returned in the output, including the fire season mask.
 A full list of suitable output variables are listed in `available_outputs.txt`.

-### Overwintering: Coming Soon!
+Note that the variables MASK and PFS_PREC **must** be saved in order for overwintering to work.

 ## Feedback and Bug Reports
 If you have any suggestions or wish to report a bug, please feel free to contribute by [creating an issue](https://github.com/bobby-payne/ncfwi/issues).
-I'm far from being a programming expert, so I'm sure there are many potential improvements to be made.